aaronbloomfield/pdr/cs2150/syllabus.md

 **Exams:** There will be two midterm exams held during laboratory sessions (combined worth 30% of the final grade) and one final exam (worth 25% of the final grade).
 Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date of Monday, March 3rd, 2014.

-- Midterm Exam 1: Tuesday, September 30th during lab session in Olsson 001
+- Midterm Exam 1: Tuesday, February 17th, during lab session in Olsson 001
-- Midterm Exam 2: Tuesday, November 11th, during lab session in Olsson 001
+- Midterm Exam 2: Tuesday, March 31st, during lab session in Olsson 001
-- Final Exam: Friday, December 12th from 9:00 am to 12:00 noon
+- Final Exam: Friday, May 1st from 2:00 pm to 5:00 pm in Gilmer 130

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 But since it is not a common exam time (as has been in the past), there are not likely to be any conflicts.